Since the Malayan people consists of various ethnicities and different religions, Malaysia is Asia’s fascinating melting pot.

 Malaysia is a constitutional monarchy.
 The country consists of the so-called Malay Peninsula in the west and East Malaysia on the island of Borneo.
 The South China Sea divides the two roughly equal parts.

-In the sparsely populated eastern Malaysian states of Sarawak and Sabah, indigenous peoples, who are not ethnic Malays, make up half to two-thirds of the population, respectively.
+In the sparsely populated eastern states of Sarawak and Sabah, indigenous peoples make up half to two-thirds of the population.
+However, they are not ethnic Malays.

 The country has natural resources and raw materials such as tin, rubber, palm oil, and petroleum.
 But Malaysia is also home to the automobile manufacturers Inokom, Perodua, and Proton.

 The most prominent company is probably the oil multinational Petronas.
-Even if you haven’t been to Malaysia yet, you have probably seen the impressive Petrona towers in the center of Kuala Lumpur.
+Even if you haven’t been to Malaysia yet, you have probably seen the impressive Petrona towers on pictures.
+They are in the center of Malaysia’s capital Kuala Lumpur.

-Since the beginning of the 1990s, there has been rapid industrial development which has pushed the country up into the ranks of the up-and-coming emerging countries.
+Since the beginning of the 1990s, there has been rapid industrial development.
+Actually, it has pushed the country up into the ranks of the up-and-coming emerging countries.

-All in all, Malaysia is economically and politically one of the most stable countries in Southeast Asia.
+All in all, Malaysia is economically as well as politically one of the most stable countries in Southeast Asia.

 How to Get There